 Cold Spring Harbor Laboratory

-The Cold Spring Harbor Laboratory Archives, with the support of the Goelet Family Trust, seeks to fill a two year Historian of the Life Sciences position (with a possibility of extension) to assess historical collections of original materials in our archive, participate in writing grants for history of science projects, and contribute to the activities of our Center for Humanities & History of Modern Biology.
+The Cold Spring Harbor Laboratory Archives, with the support of the Goelet Family Trust, seeks to fill a two-year Historian of Sciences position (with a possibility of extension) to assess historical collections of original materials in our Archive, participate in writing grants for history of science projects, and contribute to the activities of our Center for Humanities & History of Modern Biology.

 – Participate in collective planning for the Archives and the CSHL Center for Humanities & History of Modern Biology and in writing grant applications to support these plans.

 – Contribute to the activities of the Center by participating in the educational programs

 – Presenting scholarly talks at meetings and preparing publications that highlight the contents of the CSHL collection, and carry out research